HL7/fhir-resp-net-ig/input/pagecontent/StructureDefinition-resp-net-composition-intro.md

 * Social History section: Smoking status, disability status, and characteristics of home environment with status = final, amended
 * Pregnancy section: Pregnancy status, pregnancy outcome, postpartum status for the patient during the encounter

-The above data has to be populated by the implementers of either the DataSource actors or the HDEA (backend services app).
+The above data has to be populated by the implementers of either the DataSource or the eCR Now app (or vendor developed solution).

 ### Populating the RESP-NET Use Case